Rosé is definitely on trend, and all the more during the summer months of course. But, what exactly is rosé wine and how is it produced?

 The release of the pigments from the mash during red winemaking typically occurs over a few weeks and, if this process is interrupted after just a few hours, only a little colouring will have been released from the grape skins.
 The rosé winemaker takes advantage of this and assumes total control over the colour of the wine.
 Once the juice has taken on a slight red hue, it is pressed and transferred to another tank where it continues to ferment without the skins; it will eventually be bottled as rosé wine.
 So, in the strict sense, rosé wines are fermented red wines that have had only minimal contact with the grape skins.

 Can rosé be a blend of red and white wine?

-Yes, it can!
+The simple answer is yes, it can.
 This mixing method, whereby a little red wine is added to a vat of white wine, does exist.
-Pink coloured wines are made using this blending technique, but the resultant wines cannot be labelled as a rosé.
+Pink-coloured wines are made using this blending technique, but the resultant wines cannot be labelled as a rosé.
 In Liebherr’s founding land of Germany, such pink wines are known as “Rotling” wines, and famous examples include Schillerwein (a speciality from Württemberg) and Rotgold (from Baden).

 However, there is one exception to this rule, and that’s rosé champagne.
 With champagne, the description ‘rosé’ can be applied even if the wine is derived from a blend of red and white wines.
 Certainly, many rosé champagnes have been produced exclusively from white Chardonnay grapes with a small percentage of red wine added for colouring, and to round off the taste.
 Having said that, some high-end producers still favour a process that’s based on grape skin contact for their rosé champagne.

 What temperature should rosé wine be served at?